rxcle/rxindi-support/help.md

 > Placeholders only exist as a _container_ for Rxindi Statements, they perform no logic in itself.
 For instance `${}` is a valid placeholder which does nothing and `${blabla}` is a valid placeholder which contains an _invalid_ statement.

 ## Statements
 Statements specify the actual processing action for Rxindi to perform.
 All statements start with a single symbol that indicates the statement type.
-This must be the first non whitespace character following either a placeholder opening `${` or multi-statement separator `;` (more on this later)
+This must be the first non-whitespace character following either a placeholder opening `${` or multi-statement separator `;` (more on this later)

 Many statements also expect one or more arguments.
 The main argument directly follows the statement symbol.
 Additional arguments follow the main argument, separated by a comma.
 Note that the expected arguments and their meaning varies per statement type.